elixir-europe/rdmkit/pages/about.md

 The process documents and data are made available under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.
 Software are made available under an [MIT license](https://opensource.org/licenses/mit-license.html).
 For full details on licensing, please visit https://github.com/elixir-europe/rdm-toolkit/blob/master/LICENSE

-## Acknowledgements
-The Toolkit was developed with funding from the European Union’s Horizon 2020 Research and Innovation programme under grant agreement No 871075, as part of the ELIXIR-CONVERGE project.
-We are grateful to all who contributed their time to producing contents for the Toolkit.